 Immunization Information for Schools and Child Care

-When groups of children come together the opportunity for disease to spread is increased.
-School and childcare staff play an important role in assuring safe and healthy futures for California youth by ensuring that all children in attendance are fully immunized.
+When groups of children come together, the opportunity for disease to spread is increased.
+School and childcare staff play an important role in assuring safe and healthy futures for California youth by ensuring that children in attendance are as fully immunized as possible.

 Order free blue cards and other immunization materials here.

 Tuberculosis Screening Requirements for San Francisco Schools

 Guidelines for tuberculosis screening requirements in California are determined by each County.
 The San Francisco Department of Public Health strongly recommends a medical provider's risk assessment for TB infection, as the universal screening requirement for school entry.
 For more information, review the San Francisco Policy for Tuberculosis Screening Requirement at Preschool and K-12 School Entry.